asayushg/Task-Nearby/README.md

 # Task-Nearby
-Notified when in nerby area.

-//TODO
-1.Logging system
+Task Nearby is an android app which notifies the user when there is a task in nearby area.